Reads 'Varian Workstation' SMS files.

 beginning with digits 0-3 are simple 2-byte integers.
 If d >= 4, values are

-determined by masking to preserve the lowest n
+determined by masking to preserve the lowest n bits according to the

 following scheme: